microsoft/sarif-sdk/README.md

 3. Open a Visual Studio 2015 _or_ Visual Studio 2017 Developer Command Prompt Window.

-4. From the root directory of your local repo, run the command `BuildAndTest.cmd` This restores all necessary NuGet packages, builds the SDK, and runs all the tests.
+4. From the root directory of your local repo, run the command `BuildAndTest.cmd`.
+    This restores all necessary NuGet packages, builds the SDK, and runs all the tests.

     All build output appears in the `bld\` subdirectory of the repo root directory.